archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

 	  JSONModel(:archival_record_children) <request body> -- The children to add to the archival object

+	  Integer id -- The ID of the archival object to add children to

 	  Integer repo_id -- The Repository ID -- The Repository must exist

 __Returns__